Competitive Intelligence

 Letting spam run rampant through your site data will pollute your analytics and reporting.
 Fake spam trails can throw off your understanding of your site traffic.

 Spam can particularly hit small or medium-sized websites hard.
-This is usually because such smaller sites are self-managed and as such don’t have the professional services of a webmaster or an analyst.
+This is usually because such smaller sites are self-managed and as such don’.
+T have the professional services of a webmaster or an analyst.
 The fact that spam can create a significant portion of the site traffic can also skew reporting even more than would be the case with a larger website.

 Good news – one filter does the trick